sudorook/bmDCA/README.md

 You can replace the value to the right of `--prefix=` with any other path.
 Note, that you should check that it is on your system PATH.

-In the event you with to uninstall `bmDCA`, simply run `sudo make uninstall` or `make uninstall` as appropriate.
+In the event you wish to uninstall `bmDCA`, simply run `sudo make uninstall` or `make uninstall` as appropriate.

 Test the installation by running in the terminal: